movementlabsxyz/MIP/MIP/mip-1/README.md

 These messages are exchanged as follows:

 **Synchronization Phase**
-1. Prior to sending its first application message, the Client generates and safely stores CSPRNG nonce and sends it to the Enclave in a SYN message.
+1. Prior to sending its first application message, the Client generates and safely stores CSPRNG nonce and sends it to the Enclave in a **SYN** message.
-2. The Enclave processes the SYN message:
+2. The Enclave processes the **SYN** message:
     - If enclave does not have a stored nonce, this indicates that no other client has attempted to synchronize with the Enclave.
-The Enclave MUST accept the nonce, store the nonce, and respond with a SYN-OK message.
+The Enclave MUST accept the nonce, store the nonce, and respond with a **SYN-OK** message.
     - If the Enclave has a record of the nonce, this indicates that another client has attempted to synchronize with the Enclave in the past.
 It MUST check queue and time-lock conditions:
-        - If the nonce is at the top of the queue and has passed its time-lock, the Enclave MUST accept, store, and respond with a SYN-OK message.
+        - If the nonce is at the top of the queue and has passed its time-lock, the Enclave MUST accept, store, and respond with a **SYN-OK** message.
-        - If the nonce is not at the top of the queue or has not passed its time-lock, the Enclave MUST respond with a SYN-TL message.
+        - If the nonce is not at the top of the queue or has not passed its time-lock, the Enclave MUST respond with a **SYN-TL** message.

 **Application Phase**
-1. The Client sends an APP message to the Enclave with the application message and the nonce for the current message and the nonce for the next message.
+1. The Client sends an **APP** message to the Enclave with the application message and the nonce for the current message and the nonce for the next message.
-2. The Enclave processes the APP message:
+2. The Enclave processes the **APP** message:
     - If the nonce for the current message is the expected nonce, the Enclave MUST process the application message and update the nonce for the next message.
-It MUST responds with an APP-OK message.
+It MUST responds with an **APP-OK** message.
-    - If the nonce for the current message is not the expected nonce, the Enclave MUST respond with an APP-REJ message.
+    - If the nonce for the current message is not the expected nonce, the Enclave MUST respond with an **APP-REJ** message.
     - If the nonce for the current message is the expected nonce but the Enclave has nonces in its time-lock queue, i.e., from other SYN messages, the Enclave MUST:
         1. Empty the queue of all other nonces;
         2. Process the application message;
-        3. Respond with an APP-OK-CON message.
+        3. Respond with an **APP-OK-CON** message.
-3. The Client MUST wait for an APP-OK, APP-REJ, or APP-OK-CON message before sending the next application message.
+3. The Client MUST wait for an **APP-OK**, **APP-REJ**, or **APP-OK-CON** message before sending the next application message.
-    - If the message is APP-OK or APP-OK-CON, the Client MUST send the next application message with the "next nonce" specified in the previous message.
+    - If the message is **APP-OK** or **APP-OK-CON**, the Client MUST send the next application message with the "next nonce" specified in the previous message.
-    - If the message is APP-REJ, the Client MUST re-send the application message with the "current nonce" it used in the previous message.
+    - If the message is **APP-REJ**, the Client MUST re-send the application message with the "current nonce" it used in the previous message.

 ### Example Application: Atomic Bridge Service
 To demonstrate how this protocol can be used, consider the Atomic Bridge Service.